shipwright-io/build/docs/tutorials/building_with_kaniko.md

 # Building with Kaniko

-Before starting, make sure you have a running:
+Before starting, make sure you have Tekton and Shipwright Build installed.

-- Tekton deployment
-- Build deployment

-See the [`Try It!`](/README.md#Try_It!) section for more information.
+See the [Try It!](../../README.md#try-it) section for more information.

 ## Getting Started